🏔️ Conquer the Rocky Mountain Chain Quilt Block: A Peak Quilting Experience! 🧵

 Start and stop your sewing line before and after the outside dashed lines.It's important to start and end your stitching past the outside edges of your block.

-Because my fabric was heavily starched before cutting, the seams could be finger-pressed open instead of jumping up and down to the iron between patches.
+Because my fabric is heavily starched before cutting, the seams can be finger-pressed instead of jumping up and down to the iron between patches.

-In the images below, on the left you can see how the #4 patch is positioned before stitching.
+The image below on the left, shows how the C.4 patch is positioned before stitching.

-On the right after stitching #5, you can see where the dog ear is trimmed away (blue arrow).
+On the right after stitching C.5, you can see where the dog ear is trimmed away (blue arrow).
 Trim away all the dog ears to reduce bulk and neaten up your patchwork.
-Don't worry about the thread tails—they'll be taken care of with the final trim.
+Don't worry about thread tails—they'll removed in the final trim.

 Adding Corner.3 and Corner.4